Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Introduction

 In the current work, we consider the case where we have a large amount of low-fidelity data and either a smaller amount of higher quality high-fidelity data or knowledge of the physical laws the system obeys.
-We learn both the linear and nonlinear correlation between the high- and low-fidelity data, which allows to learn complex correlations between the data sets.
+We learn both the linear and nonlinear correlation between the high- and low-fidelity data, which allows for learning of complex correlations between the data sets.
 The low-fidelity and high-fidelity datasets do not need to be for the same set of input functions, giving additional flexibility to this method.
-We note that the framework presented here is adaptable, and that the physical laws can instead be applied on the low-fidelity network, with corrections from high-fidelity data.
+We note that the framework presented here is adaptable and that the physical laws can instead be applied on the low-fidelity network, with corrections from high-fidelity data.
 Additionally, the framework can enforce both data and physics within a single level of fidelity.
-For example, if one has a low-order numerical solver that approximates a PDE and sparse measurments of the true system, both the measurements and the PDE can be enforced at the high-fidelity level and the low-order numerical data can be enforced at the low-fidelity level.
+For example, if one has a low-order numerical solver that approximates a PDE and sparse measurements of the true system, both the measurements and the PDE can be enforced at the high-fidelity level and the low-order numerical data can be enforced at the low-fidelity level.

 The paper is organized as follows.
 We introduce the architecture and notation in Section \ref{sec:note}.
 We divide multifidelity DeepONets into data-driven and physics-informed.
-In Section \ref{sec:comp}. we consider illustrative one- and two-dimensional data-driven examples.
-As a motivating application to a complex problem, we apply in Section \ref{sec:ice} the data-driven multifidelity DeepONet framework with low- and high-fidelity simulations for ice sheet dynamics.
-In Section \ref{sec:PI}, we investigate the performance of the physics-informed multifidelity DeepONet framework for the case of enforcing physics in the absence of high-fidelity data.
-In end the paper in Section \ref{sec:discussion} with a brief discussion and suggestions for future work.
+In Section \ref{sec:comp}, we consider illustrative one- and two-dimensional data-driven examples.
+As a motivating application to a complex problem, we apply in Section \ref{sec:ice} the data-driven multifidelity DeepONet framework with low- and high-fidelity simulations for ice-sheet dynamics.
+In Section \ref{sec:PI}, we investigate the performance of the physics-informed multifidelity DeepONet framework for the case of enforcing physics in the absence of high-fidelity data, focusing on applications to Burgers equation.
+Section \ref{sec:discussion} concludes with a brief discussion and suggestions for future work.